If this history blog was a military unit it would be named "Kampfgruppe Buk", "Task Force Ski", or maybe, "Bukforce".

 The late 70s was one of the darkest times in American history.
 Nixon and the Watergate scandal brought trust in the government to then all-time lows.
 The promise of nuclear energy was scuttled after the disaster of Three Mile Island.
 The OPEC embargo caused massive lines at gas stations.
 American hostages were flaunted by a theocratic Iran to the world in front of an impotent America whose military was gutted after the betrayal of South Vietnam.
 Islamic and domestic left wing terrorists had committed hundreds of attacks across the country.
 Unemployment was nearing 10% and the inflation rate flirted with 20%.
 America’s inner cities resembled war zones where good cops battled not just skyrocketing crime rates but rampant corruption.
 In July of 1979, President Jimmy Carter used the term “malaise” to describe America’s “crisis of confidence” in the late 70s.
 “The Great Malaise” was an apt description of America in late 1979.

 America’s team wasn’t expected to even make past group play.
 All of the team members except one were new.
 And they were all collegiate players with an average age of just 21, the youngest team in the history of Olympic hockey.
 Coach Herb Brooks formed the team in the summer of 1979, and forged the young men through grueling and repetitious training.
+Many of them were rivals in the collegiate play, rivalries that Brooks forced behind them.
 In an autumn match against Norway, Brooks determined the team was not focused enough and had them skate “Herbies” aka sprints up and down the rink, well after the janitor turned the lights off that night.
 On 9 February, the US met the Soviet team in an exhibition match at Madison Square Gardens.
 The Soviet Union crushed America 10-3.

 At Olympic group play, the US team stunned the world by tying Sweden and defeating the Czechoslovakian team, who was predicted to win the silver medal.
 The American team then defeated Norway, Romania and West Germany to advance to the medal rounds, along with Sweden, Finland and the Soviet Union.